lbcb-sci/RNAseqEval/doc/RNAseqEval.md

 - the number of bases aligned for that read (header "bases aligned")

 ## Output for eval-mapping and eval-annotations modes
 Depending on the usage mode, RNAseqEval.py script will display various information about input files and the results of the analysis.
+If option --calc_new_annotations is set, the script will also try to determine possible new transcripts.
+More on transcript dicovery can be found at [doc/Transcript_discovery.md](doc/Transcript_discovery.md.).

 General information on FASTA reference and mapping SAM file: